mgerstner/oscfs/README.md

 ## File System Structure

 On the first level of the file system, a directory for each OBS project is found.
-When working against the openSUSE OBS you can find the `openSUSE:Factory` directory, for example.
+When accessing the openSUSE OBS instance you can find the `openSUSE:Factory` directory, for example.
 On the second level the packages within a project are found.
 Within `openSUSE:Factory` all packages that make up the openSUSE Tumbleweed rolling release codebase are found.
 For example you